-Short-range and mid-range transit planning efforts, as well as the Wake Transit Plan process were conducted by the MPO's transit providers Go Raleigh, Wolfline, and Go Triangle in prior fiscal years.
+Short-range and mid-range transit planning efforts, as well as the Wake Transit Plan process were conducted by the MPO's transit providers Go Raleigh, Wolfline, and Go Triangle in prior fiscal years and will be updated in FY 22.
 Data will continue to be collected to inform various transit planning efforts in the region, including the Comprehensive Metropolitan Transportation Plan, and local implementation planning efforts.
 This could include the evaluation of transit service performance, development of cross-town route(s), universities/college route(s) and urban service routes that extend beyond the boundaries of the general urban core.
 Transit operators will identify strengths and weaknesses of service by route in order to assess service barriers and future options.
 Information will be used to monitor service and meet FTA reporting requirements.

-GoCary will use funding for collection and analysis of transit and passenger data, short range service planning, NTD data reporting and compliance, and performance monitoring, analysis and reporting.
+GoCary will use this work task for collection and analysis of transit and passenger data.
+Short range service planning, NTD data reporting and compliance, performance monitoring and reporting will also be included.
 GoRaleigh will develop bus implementation plans to support the Raleigh Five-Year Transit Plan; perform monthly route evaluations; plan for street furniture and bus stop improvements; and collect annual bus passenger counts by stop location.
-GoRaleigh will also conduct TOD planning in the Western Boulevard area and an operational analysis using funding allocated from the federal CARES Act.